Stella McCartney: Personal life

+McCartney married British publisher Alasdhair Willis on 30 August 2003 at Mount Stuart House on the Isle of Bute.
+Her wedding dress was an updated version of the dress worn by her mother in 1969.
+The couple have four children.
+Her children later appeared with her on the cover of Vogue.
+Willis was named creative director of Adidas in March 2022.

+McCartney has a younger half-sister, born in 2003 to her father and his second wife, Heather Mills.
+In 2018, McCartney said: "When my mum died in 1998, Dad, my brother and I went to see the Maharishi...
+I had quite a reaction that I didn't feel in control of.
+I possibly suppressed my emotions and I started having panic attacks, physical reactions to that loss."
+She added that transcendental meditation made an almost immediate difference to her ability to cope, stating: "It really did help me at a time when I really needed some help."

+In 2023, McCartney's plan to build a house in a remote part of Scotland, which involved cutting down trees, received more than 50 objections to the local council, many on environmental grounds.

 Honours, awards and media

 McCartney received the VH1/Vogue Designer of the Year award in 2000 in New York.
 Her father Paul presented the award to her; she thanked him in her acceptance speech and dedicated the award to her late mother Linda.
 This was followed by the Woman of Courage Award for work against cancer at the prestigious Unforgettable Evening event (2003, Los Angeles), the Glamour Award for Best Designer of the Year (2004, London), the Star Honoree at the Fashion Group International Night of the Stars (2004, New York), the Organic Style Woman of the Year Award (2005, New York), the Elle Style Award for Best Designer of the Year Award (2007, London), Best Designer of the Year at the British Style Awards (2007, London), Best Designer of The Year at the Spanish Elle Awards (2008, Barcelona), and the Green Designer of the Year at the ACE Awards (2008, New York).

 In 2009, she was honoured by the NRDC, featured in the Time 100 and recognised as Glamour Woman of the Year.
 In November 2011, she was presented with the Red Carpet Award by the British Fashion Council; and in the 2013 New Year Honours, she was appointed Officer of the Order of the British Empire (OBE) for services to fashion.
 In 2012, McCartney was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his artwork – the album cover for The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band – to celebrate the British cultural figures of his life that he most admires.
 The same year, McCartney won the 'Designer of the Year' and the 'Designer Brand' awards at the Fashion Awards.